 Several studies have found that minoxidil works well as a medication for stimulating hair growth and treating pattern hair loss, including one study published in the journal Dermatologic Therapy that noted that it’s particularly effective when it’s used with finasteride.

 Like finasteride, minoxidil needs to be applied daily over the course of several months to be fully effective.

 We offer finasteride and minoxidil online (or both together, as part of our Hair Power Pack), with finasteride available after an online consultation with a healthcare provider who will determine if a prescription is appropriate.

 Other non-prescription products, such as ketoconazole shampoo, appear to improve hair growth in men affected by male pattern baldness, although the results of studies aren’t as conclusive as they are for finasteride or minoxidil.

-Most of the time, telogen effluvium improves gradually as more time passess from the stressful or traumatic event.
-According to the Journal of Clinical and Diagnostic Research, hair shedding takes three to six months to cease.
+Most of the time, telogen effluvium hair loss improves gradually as time passes from stressful or traumatic events.
+According to the Journal of Clinical and Diagnostic Research, this form of hair loss usually takes three to six months to cease.

-Depending on your personal situation, they may recommend changes to your diet and lifestyle to maintain your hair and help you regrow the hair that you’ve lost.
+Depending on your personal situation, they may recommend changes to your diet and everyday life to maintain your hair and help you regrow any hair that you’ve lost.